SteveMarshall/stevemarshall.github.io/_posts/2005-11-24-xaml-an-insiders-look-out.md

 **Disclaimer**: I have no knowledge of Microsoft's true plans for <acronym title="eXtensible Application Markup Language">XAML</acronym>.
 These are simply <em>my observations</em> based on what I've read and seen on the Internet, and cursory fiddlings with <acronym title="eXtensible Application Markup Language">XAML</acronym> as part of the [WinFX pre-release <acronym title="Software Development Kit">SDK</acronym>][WinFX SDK]

 ##What is this <acronym title="eXtensible Application Markup Language">XAML</acronym> you speak of?##
-.<acronym title="eXtensible Application Markup Language">XAML</acronym> is Microsoft's new <em>application</em> markup language (as noted in the name 'eXtensible Application Markup Language').
+<acronym title="eXtensible Application Markup Language">XAML</acronym> is Microsoft's new <em>application</em> markup language (as noted in the name 'eXtensible Application Markup Language').

 This, then, automatically implies that its primary focus is applications or, more specifically, <em>client-side</em> applications.
 These could be the likes of Microsoft Word, or they could be something that runs on the client, but is hosted in a browser environment (read: Flash applications).